SD › Las Vegas › When to Go

-- Greek Food Festival – For four days in early October, Greek cuisine and culture is celebrated on the grounds of St. John the Baptist Orthodox Church.
-It includes live music, folk dancing and a bazaar.
+- Greek Food Festival – Held in early October (sometimes September), Greek cuisine and culture is celebrated on the grounds of St. John the Baptist Orthodox Church.
+It includes live music, folk dancing, and a bazaar.

-- Halloween – On October 31st, nearly every bar and nightclub in Vegas hosts a fancy-dress party for Halloween, with the Fetish & Fantasy Ball one of the most popular.
-Hosted by the purveyors of adult products, exhibitionists and others gather in costume to enjoy live music and a variety of contests on the weekend closest to Halloween.
+- Halloween – Dress your best.
+The spooky holiday is celebrated at nightclubs up and down the Strip.
+The Fetish & Fantasy Ball is one of the most popular events.
+Hosted by the purveyors of adult products, the risque event features adventurous costumes, food, drink, and live music the weekend closest to Halloween.

 Las Vegas in November

-- Vegas Valley Comic Book Festival – This festival held on the first Saturday in November each year celebrates the world of comic books, pop culture and illustrated fiction.
-A free event, it features film screenings, live music, a costume contest, guest speakers, publishers and other industry figures.
+- Vegas Valley Comic Book Festival – Held on the first Saturday in November each year, the Vegas Valley Comic Book Festival celebrates the world of comic books, pop culture and illustrated fiction.
+The free event features film screenings, live music, a costume contest, and guest speakers, including publishers and other industry figures.

-- DSOSN Festival of Trees and Lights – In mid-November, the Down Syndrome Organization of Southern Nevada hosts this premiere holiday gala.
-It includes the chance for kids to visit Santa, tree decorating contests, gift shops, craft displays and more.
-In the evening, silent and live auctions are held alongside a reception and dinner – all proceeds benefit DSOSN.
+- DSOSN Festival of Trees and Lights – In mid-November, the Down Syndrome Organization of Southern Nevada hosts a holiday gala with tree decorating contests, gift shops, craft displays, and an opportunity for kids to meet Santa.
+In the evening, silent and live auctions are held alongside a reception and dinner to benefit DSOSN.

 Las Vegas in December